ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/server/administration/monitoring/open-telemetry.markdown

 {PANEL/}

-{PANEL: RavenDB OpenTelemetry Metrics}
+{PANEL: RavenDB OpenTelemetry meters}

+Each meter listed below groups similar or related [metric instruments](../../../server/administration/monitoring/open-telemetry#the-metric-instruments).
+Each metric instrument observes some metric value.

+Only the most commonly used meters are enabled by default.
+This can be customized through the specified configuration keys.

 RavenDB exposes the following meters:
-Note: Only most commonly used meters are enabled by default.
-This can be customized through the specified configuration keys.

 * **ravendb.server.cpucredits**
   Description: Exposes status of CPU credits (cloud)